tomdeman-bio/Sequence-Search-Tool-for-Antimicrobial-Resistance-SSTAR-/README.md

 Running SSTAR
 -------------
 SSTAR contains an easy interface with currently only four buttons.
 The top two buttons are for uploading the genome assembly file and the AR gene database file.
 Both files need to be in FASTA format.
+One needs to enter a sequence similarity percentage value that serves as cut-off for detecting potential new variants of AR genes.
+A value between 80 and 99% is recommended.
 The ‘Identify resistance genes’ button starts the actual AR gene annotation process.
-The output will appear in the top right output window.
+The genes will be listed in the the second output window.

 **AR gene output**

-The top right output window displays the AR resistance genes and porins that are identified on your input genome assembly.
+The second output window displays the AR resistance genes and porins that are identified on your input genome assembly.
 Each output line contains five fields, separated by a tab:

 1. The AR gene name
 2. The contig, scaffold or chromosome where the AR gene is located